FAQ

 Q: Will I be able to access anything for free?

 A: Yes!
 The entire podcast archive—including full transcripts—will be totally in front of the paywall, no log-in required.
 (The audio for those episodes is available all over the web via various podcatchers, so we want to make sure the transcripts are equally accessible.)
-Past articles will also be free to read, but you’ll need to create a free Fansplaining account to see them; like a lot of indie pubs, we’re implementing what 404 Media dubbed a “freewall” to try and stop AI scrapers from gobbling up our stuff.
-Once you have a free account, you’ll be able to read the whole archive of written pieces as well as a few new pieces before you hit the paywall.
+If you create a free Fansplaining account, you’ll also get access to all the archive articles as well as occasional new ones.
+When you sign up, you will receive our weekly digest of the things we’ve published every Thursday, but we’ll never send articles to your inbox.

 Q: I can’t afford to subscribe at your current rates.
 Will you ever lower your prices?

 A: We’ll absolutely have periodic sales and drives to try and convert free subscribers over to paid ones.
-Additionally, we offer an “underresourced” rate for folks with lower incomes, students, people who are unemployed or precariously employed, etc. Email us at info@fansplaining.com!
+Additionally, we offer an affordable tier for folks with lower incomes, students, educators, people who are unemployed or precariously employed, etc. No questions asked: just email us at info@fansplaining.com and we’ll provide you with the discount code!

 Q: I’m at the opposite end of the spectrum: I have a whole lot of cash to burn and I love supporting independent journalism about fan culture.
 How can I help you?

 A: You can subscribe at one of our higher tiers, of course!
 We also welcome one-off donations of any size.
+If you’re looking to share the love, we have gift subscriptions—sponsor a friend or fellow fan and give them access for a month or a year!
 If you’re looking to sponsor or invest in this project in any capacity, we’d love to hear from you: again, info@fansplaining.com.
 The more we’re able to bring in, revenue-wise, the more we can publish—imagine if we put out new stuff five days a week!

 Q: I’m a journalist or fan writer and would like to send you a pitch.
 Are you open to pitches?

-A: We will be very soon—we’re just getting the new site up and running, and then we’ll share a pitch email and guidance about what we’re looking for.
+A: We are!
+You can find our full guide to pitching here.
 We recommend familiarizing yourself with our archives (podcast and written) to see what we’ve published in the past.
-We don’t want “fandom 101” stuff, and having even a vague sense of what we’ve covered will help you figure out gaps we might want to fill, or how you can take a particular conversation to the next level.
+We don’t want “fandom 101” stuff, so having even a vague sense of what we’ve covered—and the depth with which we’ve covered it—will help you find gaps we might want to fill, or how you can take a particular conversation to the next level.

 Q: You’ve said the types of stuff you’ll publish is going to expand, too.
 What does that mean?